 The Company's Remuneration and Nomination Committee (or, in its absence, the Board) is responsible for evaluating the remuneration of the Company's senior executives on an annual basis.
 A senior executive, for these purposes, means key management personnel (as defined in the Corporations Act) other than a Non-Executive Director.
-The process for this is set out in the Company's Corporate Governance Policies, which are available on the Company's website.
+The process for this is set out in the Company's Remuneration and Nomination Committee Charter of the Corporate Governance Policies which is available on the Company's website.

-The Company has not completed performance evaluations in respect of the Company's senior executives for the past financial year, however such evaluations will be conducted on an annual basis following the Company's admission to the Official List of the ASX.
+The Company has not completed performance evaluations in respect of the Company's senior executives for the past financial year in accordance with the above process as the Company does not consider itself of a sufficient size, but senior executives are regularly assessed, informally and internally, throughout the year.